Please Judge My Book By Its Cover

 I was trying to capture the microphone's war wounds, mesh sharp and twisted, rusted from spit.
 But an old microphone wasn't enough to make a cover.
 It wouldn't speak to the complicated struggles and triumphs of a person like me—like the other people in the book who trusted me with their stories—who is living through a mental health journey that has no beginning, middle, or end.

 I racked my brain for something to complete the cover.
 I tried including a bottle of pills to show the importance of medication as a pillar of mental health.
 Too dark: an image that could be misconstrued as an overdose.
 Depicting issues around mental health is a delicate balance of educating and triggering.
 The pills wouldn't work.
-My publisher's five words in an email two days later validated me: "I agree about the pills."
-I left the photo shoot alone for my ideas to bake and rushed off to my daily prescription deliveries.
+I put the photo shoot aside for my ideas to bake and rushed off to my daily prescription deliveries.

 I don't normally have revelations while driving.
 If I do have them, they're usually forgotten at the next stoplight.
 That day, something stuck.
 Maybe I could just have the mic by itself on the cover.
 That might be enough?
 It looked pretty cool on its own.
-I texted my publisher from behind the wheel (yes...
+I texted my soon-to-be-absent publisher from behind the wheel (yes...
 I know...), excitement brimming, anticipating an immediate response.
 Hypomania began to percolate: faster, faster, need an answer, everything around me needs to be faster.

-An email from the publisher later that night: "You messaged about maybe using the microphone just on its own.
+An email from the soon-to-be-absent publisher later that night: "You messaged about maybe using the microphone just on its own.
 It could be coiled on a scuffed stage, or hanging upside down from a mic stand.
 Lots of possibilities.
 Just try stuff."
 I tried stuff.
 Stuff wasn't speaking to me.

 I circled back to my idea of just the microphone laying on the table.
 Down in the jam space, huddled again, I turned the mic this way and that.
 To change the angles, I got up on chairs and stools and hunkered down on mosh-weary knees.
 I put the mic on different backgrounds and pointed lamps in all directions—the silliness faux photographers put themselves through to get the perfect shot.